 4. You Are Experiencing Caregiver Burnout

 Taking care of a loved one with dementia isn’t easy.
 The burden of responsibilities can leave you completely exhausted, both physically and emotionally.
 As a result, it’s very common for most caregivers to suffer from caregiver burnout.
-Symptoms include anxiety, depression, changes in your sleeping patterns, irritability, difficulties concentrating, and withdrawing from your social life.
+Symptoms include anxiety, depression, changes in your sleeping patterns, irritability, difficulties concentrating, and withdrawal from your social life.

 You may even feel extremely angry with the person suffering from dementia.
 If you continue to remain in a state of burnout, you may also experience other health problems.